neilenns/mobiflight-docs/README.md

 - Set width to 800px.
 - Store in the `assets/screenshots` folder.
 - Reference using the `{{% screenshot %}}` shortcode.
-- Take screenshots using the Windows Snipping Tool in `Window` mode, not `Freeform` mode.
+- Take screenshots using the [Windows Snipping Tool](https://support.microsoft.com/en-us/windows/use-snipping-tool-to-capture-screenshots-00246869-1843-655f-f220-97299b865f6b) in `Window` mode, not `Freeform` mode.
-- When possible, clean up the rounded corners so a transparent background shows.
+- Clean up the rounded corners so a transparent background shows.

 ### Board and device images